YangZhou1997/SafeBricks/README.md

 ## Developing in local Ubuntu-16.04 environment

-1. After step 2 of last section, you machine has the basic requirement of running NetBricks.
-Now you need to build and bind DPDK using [setupDpdk.sh](./setupDpdk.sh).
-    ```shell
-    host$ ./setupDpdk.sh
-    ```

-2. Current version of NetBricks will read some DPDK lib from /opt/dpdk/build/ during runtime, you need to copy include/ and lib/ directory from $RTE_SET/build to /opt/dpdk/build/.
+1. Current version of NetBricks will read some DPDK lib from /opt/dpdk/build/ during runtime, you need to copy include/ and lib/ directory from $RTE_SET/build to /opt/dpdk/build/.
 Note that soft links need to be considered carefully.
 We provide [setupDpdkCopy.sh](./setupDpdkCopy.sh) for that:
     ```shell
     host$ ./setupDpdkCopy.sh
     ```

-3. As far as I know, NetBricks assumes you are root during running it.
+2. As far as I know, NetBricks assumes you are root during running it.
 So you need to switch to root now.
     ```shell
     host$ sudo su
     root$ ./setupBuild.sh